Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Two account options.
 Open a basic checking account or an interest-bearing account if you want to earn interest on your account balance.

 - Free ATM card.
-Every State Farm Bank savings and money market account comes with a free ATM card for fast cash withdrawals.
+Most savings and money market accounts come with a free ATM card for fast cash withdrawals.

 - Monthly fees.
-Every State Farm Bank savings account has a monthly fee, but they can be waived when you keep your account balance above a certain threshold.
+Every U.S. Bank savings account has a monthly fee, but they can be waived when you keep your account balance above a certain threshold.

 - Low minimum deposit.
 Its $500 deposit is quite low considering some banks have minimums as high as $10,000.